Prussian Navy: The 19th century

 After the failure of the Revolutions of 1848, Adalbert was able to resume his plans for the establishment of a Prussian Navy.
 He began with the construction of warships and naval education and training.
 From the middle of the 1850s, one could find Prussian corvettes and frigates upon all the world's seas.

 Besides Prince Adalbert, other important figures of this early period were Prussian naval officers Karl Rudolf Brommy and Ludwig von Henk, who eventually became an admiral in the Imperial German Navy.

-At the same time, the first naval base was established on the North Sea.
+For centuries, Brandenburg and Prussia had only access to the Baltic Sea coast.
+Since the 1850s, the first naval base was established on the North Sea.
 In the Jade Treaty (Jade-Vertrag) of 1853, the Grand Duchy of Oldenburg ceded to Prussia the so-called Jade District.
-Here, in the following years, arose the great naval port which received the name Wilhelmshaven in 1869.

-By this time, the Prussian Navy had already ceased to exist.
+Here, in the following years, arose the great naval port which received the name Wilhelmshaven after lengthy construction work, in 1869.
+By that time, a separate Prussian Navy had already ceased to exist as it evolved into the North German Federal Navy.

-In 1864 Prussian seamen, with some help from Austria, fought numerically superior Danish Navy again in Jasmund and Heligoland, but without much success.
+In the 1864 Second Schleswig War, Prussian seamen, with some help from Austria, fought numerically superior Danish Navy again in Jasmund and Heligoland, but without much naval success - unlike the Prussian army that gained control over Schleswig-Holstein and its ports.

 After the Austro-Prussian War of 1866, the North German states had allied under Prussian leadership as the North German Confederation.
 Out of the Prussian Navy grew the North German Federal Navy, which after the Franco-Prussian War changed its name again to become the Imperial Navy of the new German Empire.